Questionable SPAM emails, contact form submissions, and even unsolicited snail mail letters are often sent to me by my web design clients for review.

 In 2020 and 2021, I’ve seen multiple versions of a scam email that starts by reading:

 Your website or a website that your company hosts is violating the copyright protected images owned by me personally.Email or Contact Form Spam

 The most important thing to know about this email is that it is fake and is trying to make you install ransomware!
 Yikes!
 You can read more about this destructive Trojan in an article written by Josh Kirschner on Techlicious.com.

 IDNS Domain Name Expiration Notice

-It is VERY likely that your domain name is NOT registered with IDNS.
-Instead, your domain name is likely up for renewal with GoDaddy, Bluehost, Name.com, or another registrar.
-Moving a domain name takes time and is likely not worth the effort.
+Your domain name is likely up for renewal with GoDaddy, Bluehost, Name.com, or another popular registrar.
+Moving a domain name takes valuable time and is rarely worth the effort.
 Moving a domain registrar is definitely not worth saving a few dollars or in this case, paying more!

 Most importantly, the advertised pricing in solicitation letters is often much higher than the industry standard.
 You can renew your domain for less than $10 a year at namesilo.com.
 IDNS is charging $50/year for the same renewal service!

 My take: you can safely shred or throw out this piece of junk mail!

 Phishing Email for Google Recovering Email Address or Security Alert [Often in Russian]